ydahal1/ydahal1/jokes.md

-What did the traffic light say to the car as it passed?
-"Don't look I'm changing!"
+I used to be addicted to soap, but I'm clean now.

 [
-Sat Jul 18 00:39:38 UTC 2026
+Sun Jul 19 00:44:23 UTC 2026
  ]